 In terms of RCEP, there is a very robust investment chapter being negotiated.
 Within RCEP there are three CPTPP non-ASEAN countries (Australia, Japan, New Zealand) and four ASEAN countries (Brunei, Malaysia, Singapore, Vietnam) so there is pressure to bring RCEP closer to the standard of the CPTPP.

 - The Fourth Industrial Revolution

 There are opportunities and challenges with the Fourth Industrial Revolution.
 ASEAN is highly conscious of disruption as well as the opportunities.
 The secretariat is conducting studies on the impact and how to address the gaps.
 Thailand hosted a large Fourth Industrial Revolution conference on the 14th of January.
-There is great emphasis in particular in the area of education with a focus on TVET.
-Science and technology and the right skills of the future are important.
+There is great emphasis on the importance of education with a focus on TVET.
+Science and technology and the right skills for the future are important.
 The Secretariat is keen to focus on a lot of issues related to education.

 ASEAN has different levels of readiness to address the fourth industrial revolution.
 A whole of ASEAN approach to developing a comprehensive framework is needed.

 There has been a lot of activity with a great number of start-ups, especially in Singapore and Indonesia.
 The cashless way of life is growing, and smartphones are used everywhere.
 In China, even street vendors are using smartphones and not accepting cash and the Secretariat is learning from China on this.

 Within ASEAN there is a disparity in the level of standards.
 ASEAN is trying to promote seamless trade.
 There are a committee and framework on quality standards and mutual recognition.
 It is important to have common standards and recognise each other’s standards and for it not to become a non-trade barrier issue.